nimit95/cpp-header/README.md

 # C++ Header File
 These are multipurpose header files.
 These can be used to implement data structures.
 Useful functions are included with each header file.
+Some of the header files works faster than internally implemented STL.
+### Requireents
+Your computer should have a working c++ compiler.
 ### Getting started
 Download or clone the repository, copy the required header file to location of your program and then include the header file(s) in your program.
 Eg. #include "Hashmap.h"
-###### nimit.h is main header file which contains teh following header files(can be included seperately as well).
+###### nimit.h is main header file which contains the following header files(can be included seperately as well).
 Header files in it are as follows -
 * [Vector.h](#vectorh)
 * [Stack.h](#stackh)
 * [Linkedlist.h](#linkedlisth)